albert19a/flutter_py_kiot/README.md

 * print status in widget (one or one for each)
 * use firebase to get status notifications

+## First Release
+* Started from Flutter control palette selecting: Flutter: new project
+* added chaquopy
+* called execute code and print to debug window to demonstrate that I can call python

 ## Getting Started and known issues up to first release
 First version used v12.0.0 with this problems:
 * the app does not build, does not take latest-version of chaquo